CodingItWrong/outsidein.dev/docs/react/index.md

 * **Component Tests: [React Testing Library][react-testing-library]**

 React Testing Library (RTL) will help us write component tests.
-It's designed around testing the interface instead of the implementation, which will help us write tests that are resistant to change.
+It's designed around testing the interface instead of the implementation, which will help us write tests that are not fragile to change.

 * **End-to-End Tests: [Cypress][cypress]**